-In this section, we present our region-based visibility computation algorithm that is used to speed up the edge diffraction computation based on the visibility tree (as highlighted in Section 3).
+In this section, we present our region-based visibility computation algorithm that is used to speed up the edge diffraction computation (as highlighted in Section 3).
 Specifically, we present a novel algorithm to compute the occluders from a given region and combine it with prior methods to compute the potentially visible set (PVS) of primitives from a given region at object-space precision.
 Figure 9 shows an overview of our visibility algorithm.